 Hey, when you gonna talk about Adam?
 OK, now.
 Adam, the word for the creature, comes from the word for the "dust" or soil from which he was formed, adamah.
 When "Adam" is first used (1:27) it is not as a name, a proper noun, for one man.
 It means Man, both male and female, and not just one male and one female.
 It becomes a personal name in the next chapter (2:7).
 And Adam names his wife, Eve, Havvah in Hebrew, from hayah, to live, as no human lives who is not born of "woman".
 The collective use rather than reference to one person returns in Genesis 5:1-2, where the collective Man is specified by sex, male and female.
 Adam is Man.

 Huh?
 So whaddawe got here, two conflicting accounts?
 Sure looks that way, and not just re Adam either.
-Looks like a male human was created, then all the animals, not before, and since none of them was a suitable partner for the male, a female was created from the male.
+Looks like in one account a male human was created, then all the animals, not before humans as in the other account, and since none of them was a suitable partner for the male, a female was created from the male.
 Biblical scholarship generally posits two sources that were combined by a later editor for the book as we know it now.
 So then what?
 Dismiss Genesis as a combination of two related but separate creation myths, is that what Past Elder is saying here as his professors taught?
 No, and hell no. It doesn't even matter whether that literary theory is true or not, because it does not change what God is revealing to Man.

 Just as with creation itself, the revelation is not a treatise from God on HOW he did it, but a revelation THAT he did it, and communicated in terms comprehensible to Man at the time of its revelation.
 Not a textbook, not an algorithm, but a user's manual.